 - According to the American Cancer Society, about 1.7 million people are expected to be diagnosed with cancer in 2020.
 Many of them will need blood, sometimes daily, during their chemotherapy treatment.

 - A single car accident victim can require as many as 100 pints of blood.

-We wear red today to show our support.
+We wear red on National Blood Donation Day to show our support.